 Y Combinator is a seed money startup accelerator founded in 2005 by Paul Graham, Jessica Livingston, Robert Morris, and Trevor Blackwell.
 They are headquartered in San Francisco.
 They have a unique funding model by which they select two batches of startups per year, provide them seed money and incubate them for 3 months.
 Their motto is ‘Make something people want’.
 Throughout this incubation period, apart from seed capital they provide advice and connections in exchange for 7% equity of the company.
 The incubation period ends with a ‘demo day’ when startups present their companies to a select audience of investors.

-Over the years they have launched more than 2,000 startups including names like Airbnb, Cruise Automation, DoorDash, Coinbase, Instacart, Dropbox, and Twitch.
+Over the years, Y Combinator is at the forefront of the top venture capital firms, has launched more than 2,000 startups including names like Airbnb, Cruise Automation, DoorDash, Coinbase, Instacart, Dropbox, and Twitch.
 Y Combinator has recorded 288 successful exits so far.